 A money manager is someone who helps clients look after their investments and suggests ways in which to grow the investments, so that the clients can reach their financial goals.
 If a client doesn't really know what their goals are and haven't thought about where they'd like to be financially in the future, the money manager will offer to sit down with them in order to help them define realistic goals and make some suggestions the client is comfortable with.

-Money Managers meet one-on-one with clients, act as liaisons between their clients and other financial institutions, gather information to present to their client in terms the client can understand, and research the various aspects of the market to stay up to date and well-informed.
-A good Money Manager can make a portfolio plan to specifically fit the individual's needs and can asses each client and their circumstances.
+A money manager will meet one-on-one with clients, act as a liaison between their clients and other financial institutions, gather information to present to their client in terms the client can understand, and research the various aspects of the market to stay up to date and well-informed.
+A good money manager can make a portfolio plan to specifically fit the individual's needs and can assess each client and their circumstances.

-As with anything, you will have to start with an entry-level finance job or work as an intern to get started.
+As with many jobs, it is necessary to start with an entry-level position or work as an intern to get started.
 You can do this while going to school, giving you the hands-on work experience needed in order to learn all about managing other people's money.
 You may even find that the company you intern for will keep you on after you finish your schooling.

 Portfolio managers will usually work for a money management firm or pension fund to select and manage investments which meet the goals of an individual or group of investors.
 A money manager can also work from a home office initially or from a rented office space.
 Insurance companies also hire money managers, as well as government institutions.
 The place of employment is usually based on the money manager's personal preference, but more than likely will be in a financial institution of some type.